mehulmpt/ps-extender/README.md

 The easiest way to use this is to install is using webstore [here](http://bit.ly/ps-extender).
 For some reason, if you want to set it up manually:

-1. Download the latest version of `PSExtender.zip` from [Releases](https://github.com/mehulmpt/ps-extender/releases)
+1. Download the latest version of `PSExtender.zip` from Releases -> latest
 1. Unzip this folder
 1. Type [`chrome://extensions/`](chrome://extensions/) in your URL
 1. Enable Developer Mode (top-right)